Dianne Primavera

-Dianne I. Primavera (born January 28, 1950) is an American politician who is the 50th lieutenant governor of Colorado.
-A Democrat, she previously served as the Colorado State Representative for the 33rd district from 2007 to 2011, and again from 2013 to 2017.
+Dianne I. Primavera (born January 28, 1950) is an American politician who has been the 50th lieutenant governor of Colorado since 2019.
+A member of the Democratic Party, she previously served as the Colorado State Representative for the 33rd district from 2007 to 2011, and again from 2013 to 2017.
 Democratic gubernatorial nominee Jared Polis selected Primavera as his running mate, in the 2018 Colorado gubernatorial election.

 A vocational counselor and government manager, Primavera was first elected to the Colorado House of Representatives in 2006, after an unsuccessful campaign in 2004.
 She represented House District 33, centered around Broomfield, Colorado.

 In the legislature, Primavera focused heavily on health care issues.
 After two years out of politics, Primavera was once again elected to the statehouse in the 2012 election.
 She was reelected in 2014 and did not seek reelection in 2016.

 Early life and education

 Born in Denver, Colorado, Primavera earned a bachelor's degree in psychology from Regis University in 1972 and a master's degree in vocational rehabilitation counseling from the University of Northern Colorado in 1975.
 She began her career as a case manager for the Weld County Community Center Board.
 She later was employed as a vocational rehabilitation counselor for the Colorado Department of Social Services, and rose to become a supervisor in the Division of Vocational Rehabilitation.